nvladimus/kekse/README.md

 a button *titled* `'Initialize'`, which belongs to parent widget `'Tab 0'`, and every time the button is clicked, function `self.initialize()` is executed.

+For the parameter titled `'Parameter 0'`, function `self.do_something(x)` is called every time the parameter is changed by the user, argument `x` being the new parameter value.

 Each new widget is added as a new row in the main window (`parent=None`), or in the `parent` container.

 ![Device template GUI](./images/dev_template.png)